USC cruises to victory over Washington State, 93-84

 #ReadLocal

 The run was capped by a jumper from Thornton and a 3-pointer from Boatwright.
-USC lead at halftime 47-33.
+USC lead at halftime 47-33 shooting 63 percent from the field.

 Big Picture: